- Visiting Scholars

 The sort of intellectual reflection and exchange the Havens Center seeks to promote might therefore be characterized as "strategic."
 First, the work at the Center will have a practical intent.
-As its title suggests, the Center's underlying mission is to engage in the study of social structure in order to foster social change.
 This does not imply that every Havens Center discussion and project will have immediate practical relevance; much of what needs to be done involves clarifying the abstract concepts and frameworks necessary for creative critical analysis.
 The guiding motivation behind such discussions, however, will be their ultimate relevance for practical agendas of social change.

 Second, the work at the Havens Center will not be confined to investigating alternatives realizable within existing institutional arrangements.
 Conventional policy analysis generally takes the central institutions of society as given and thus treats seriously only those options that are possible within existing institutional structures.
 However, since the Center seeks to widen public debate beyond its present narrow confines, it will look to the choices made feasible by changes in the background institutional structures themselves.